AlexARNcode/ChatBot/README.md

 ## About The Project

-A simple chatbot on which you can add/delete your questions and answers through and administration panel.
+A simple chatbot on which you can add/delete your questions and answers through an administration panel.

 Ask him any question, it will search for an answer in its database and answer you!